PowerDNS/lightningstream/docs/schema-native.md

 ## DBI flag limitations

-In native mode, LightningStream only supports DBIs without any special DBI flags.
+In native mode, Lightning Stream only supports DBIs without any special DBI flags.
 More specifically, the following DBI flags are NOT supported in native mode:

 - `MDB_DUPSORT`